-- 1. Which shape did you choose for your meatloaf? - 2.
+1. which shape did you choose for your meations: 2.
 What was the hardest part about making meatloaf?

-- 3. From start to cleanup, how long did it take you to make the meatloaf? - 4.
-Describe how you might apply what you learned about shapes to another recipe.
+3. From start to cleanup, how long did it take you to make th meatloaf?
+4. Describe how you might apply what you learned about shapes to another recipe.